jason-ono/RayMarchInfTunnel/README.md

 ## Basic Structure

-- There are three main components in this project: the outer cylinder, moving objectz placed on the inner surface of the cylinder to make it look like the viewer is moving inside a tunnel, and an ellipsoid placed inside the tunnel (in the center) to display the reflection of the tunnel's inner surface.
+- There are three main components in this project: the outer cylinder, moving objects placed on the inner surface of the cylinder to make it look like the viewer is moving inside a tunnel, and an ellipsoid placed inside the tunnel (in the center) to display the reflection of the tunnel's inner surface.

 - The camera is placed inside the cylinder, which is technically defined as an elongated torus (see the definition of `opElongateOuter`).
 Inside the cylinder, a group of 25 tori moves infinitely in one direction using [Sawtooth wave function](https://en.wikipedia.org/wiki/Sawtooth_wave).